astashov/vim-ruby-debugger/README.md

         git clone git://github.com/astashov/vim-ruby-debugger.git

 2. Copy contents of 'vim' folder to your ~/.vim/.
 You should have 3 files there then: **~/.vim/plugin/ruby_debugger.vim**, **~/.vim/bin/ruby_debugger.rb** and **~/.vim/doc/ruby_debugger.txt**
-    File **~/.vim/plugin/ruby_debugger_test.vim** contains code from ruby_debugger.vim + tests.
-    If you don't want to run unit tests of this plugin, you can delete it.
     First file is a debugger plugin and second is a small ruby script, that makes interaction between the VIM and the ruby-debug-ide gem.
 Third is documentation file.

 3. Generate local tags file